EDUCBA

 Conclusion

-We have seen the uncut concept of “Hive Table” with the proper example, explanation, syntax, SQL Query with different outputs.
-The table is useful to store the structure data.
-The table data is helpful for various analysis purposes like BI, reporting, helpful/easy in data slicing and dicing, etc. The internal table is managed and the external table is not managed by the hive.
-As per the requirement, we can choose which type of table we need to create.
+We have seen the uncut concept of “Hive Table” with the proper example, explanation, syntax, and SQL Query with different outputs.
+The table is useful for storing the structure data.
+The table data is helpful for various analysis purposes like BI, reporting, helpful/easy in data slicing and dicing, etc. The internal table is managed, and the hive does not manage the external table.
+We can choose the table type we need to create per the requirement.

 Recommended Articles